wongjenn/magical-creatures-api/README.md

 # README

-Pair Programming: Yomi Lajide and Jennifer Wong.
-To create an Api using Ruby on Rails, ActiveRecord Serializers and CORS.
+Pair Programming: Yomi Lajide(https://github.com/Joll59) and Jennifer Wong(https://github.com/wongjenn) To create an Api using Ruby on Rails, ActiveRecord Serializers and CORS.
 The database is seeded with data taken from Wikipedia.